 - M390: “Family” steels (M390, 20CV, and 204p); these steels are a bit harder than SPY27 but not as hard to sharpen as S90V

-If you want to tinker, I strongly recommend the Chris Reeve Sebenza.
+If you want to tinker, we strongly recommend the Chris Reeve Sebenza.
 At over $350, it’s a very expensive knife, but it’s a time-tested design with absolutely flawless tolerances.
-It’s also designed to be taken apart and put back together by the end-user.
+It’s also designed to be taken apart and put back together by the end user.

 Putting a Sebenza back together is one of the true joys of owning a high-end knife, and it will make you feel like you’re ready to assemble watch movements.
 But for most people, that feature isn’t worth the price tag.
 If you’re a “set-it-and-forget-it” person, opt for a sub-$300 knife with M390 family steel.
 You can have someone sharpen it for you once a year.

-If you plan on owning and sharpening your own knives — which you should because it’s a good skill to have and, once you have the right equipment, easy and fun to do you should you a two-step process — you need strops and stones/belts.
+If you plan on owning and sharpening your own knives — which you should because it’s a good skill to have and, once you have the right equipment, easy and fun to do — you should use a two-step process with strops and stones/belts.
 Stropping regularly will prevent you from having to grind away precious steel and instead will just realign the micro-edge and make your knife cut better.

 If your blade is dull beyond what stropping can repair, you should have a set of stones or a belt sharpener.
-I use a Ken Onion Work Sharp and freehand belt-sharpen my blades to stellar results.
+We like to use a Ken Onion Work Sharp and freehand belt-sharpen our blades to stellar results.

-If I had to do it over again, I would probably opt for a set of good stones, like Shapton stones.
+If we had to do it over again, we would probably opt for a set of good stones, like Shapton stones.
 Unlike a belt, you can more easily sharpen all sorts of things on stones — chisels, scissors, and straight razors.
-Freehanding on stones requires a lot of practice, and a good set of stones can easily cost $500 — hence my love of the Work Sharp.
+Freehanding on stones requires a lot of practice, and a good set of stones can easily cost $500 — hence our love of the Work Sharp.
 For $200, you can get stellar results with only a bit of a learning curve.